From beginners to advanced, we've got some great ideas for your next Revelstoke mountain biking adventure!

 Another beginner trail close by is the 2km loop trail at Mount Revelstoke.

-And while there are some trails rated easy at Mount Macpherson, McNab says these are a ‘Revelstoke easy’ which is more like a low intermediate.
+And while there are some trails rated easy at Mount Macpherson, these are a 'Revelstoke easy' which is more like a low intermediate.

-Have a go at the whole 5km loop at Mount Revelstoke, or the Stimulus loop, which starts at the nordic lodge at Mount Macpherson, which McNab says is really popular.
-“It’s rated as easier.
-It’s the lower end of intermediate,” McNab says.
+Have a go at the whole 5km loop at Mount Revelstoke, or the Stimulus loop, which starts at the nordic lodge at Mount Macpherson, which is really popular.
+The trail is rated as easier and is close to the end of intermediate.

 A ton of downhill biking is available at Boulder Mountain.